 These two types of motion are closely related because a rotating object can be considered as a system of an enormous number of particles, each revolving around the axis vstems nergy ation of collisions vstems vect rollow identical trajectories.
-Verbal and center.
-Objects that turn about an interest of the strengthere object can be sufficiented as a system of particles, each revolving around the axis representations
+Verbal and control of revolve-to move in circular motion a external center.
+Objects that turn about an inte in the training object can be constructed as a system of particles, each revolving around the axis representations

 ≺he motion we have been dealing with so far in this text is called translational motion (Figure 11.1a). ject's orientation; in other words, all the particles in the object move along identical parallel trajectories.
-During As Figure 11.1b shows, The particle in a rotating object teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher t
+During As Figure 11.1b shows, The particle in a rotating object teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher teacher t